xyliatgithub/IntroInfoSec-2026/lab1/README.md

 ### Apple Silicon Machines ARM64
+*Note*: The latest VirtualBox Player may be compatible with these computers.
+But we have not tested thenm.

 1. Follow SEED’s [**Fusion installation guide for Apple Silicon**](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md) to download & install VMware Fusion (Apple Silicon) and get Ubuntu 22.04 ARM64.

    > On Broadcom’s download page, if **Download** is disabled, click **Terms and Conditions** → check **I agree** → try again.